giantswarm/opa-mutator-app/README.md

     deny = admission.deny with input as mocks.create_valid_g8scontrolplane_singlenull
     applied_patches = admission.patch with input as mocks.create_valid_g8scontrolplane_singlenull

     # if the rule was applied, the default value should appear and one patch
     # as well as no deny should be counted
     count(deny) = 0
     count(applied_patches) = 1
     contains(sprintf("%s",applied_patches[_]), "{\"op\": \"add\", \"path\": \"/spec/replicas\", \"value\": 1}")
 }
 ```

+## Found a problem?
+If OPA is not available in the cluster for some reason, the objects managed by OPA will not be able to be created or updated.

+In order to disable OPA execute the following command and create an issue:

+`$> kubectl delete mutatingwebhookconfigurations.admissionregistration.k8s.io opa-mutator-app-unique `